-Source Relevant Strategic Objective/ Catalyst Project/ Enabler Project Potential Effect Mitigation Measure (s) 7 Residual Effects Spread of invasive species The potential for the spread of invasive species will be mitigated through the implementation of the Policy Objectives as laid out in the adopted Waterford City and County Development Plan (2022- 2028), including the following: Invasive species Policy Objectives BD 28 and BD 29.
+Source Relevant Strategic Objective/ Catalyst Project/ Enabling Project Potential Effect Mitigation Measure (s) 7 Residual Effects Spread of invasive species The potential for the spread of invasive species will be mitigated through the implementation of the Policy Objectives as laid out in the adopted Waterford City and County Development Plan (2022- 2028), including the following: Invasive species Policy Objectives BD 28 and BD 29.
 Development Management DM 13.
 And as laid out in Ireland's Ancient Easy Regional Tourism Development Strategy 2023-2027 pertaining to visitor management (Appendix A3).
-Plans and projects will be designed, constructed and operated in accordance with relevant legislation and where applicable, with the following guidelines: TII (2020a) The Management of Invasive Alien Plant Species on National Roads - Standard.
+Plans and projects will be designed, constructed and operated in accordance with relevant legislation and where applicable, with the following guidelines: • TII (2020a) The Management of Invasive Alien Plant Species on National Roads - Standard.
 TII (2020b) The Management of Invasive Alien Plant Species on National Roads - Technical Guidance

-In addition to the mitigation described above to be implemented as part of the plans and objectives of the Draft DEDP, Fáilte Ireland's stakeholders will be required to demonstrate compliance with the following measures contained within the Draft DEDP, in order to begin land use or infrastructure development or land use activities.
+In addition to the mitigation described above to be implemented as part of the plans and objectives of the DEDP, Fáilte Ireland's stakeholders will be required to demonstrate compliance with the following measures contained within the DEDP, in order to begin land use or infrastructure development or land use activities.

-- Infrastructure Capacity "With respect to infrastructural capacity (including drinking water, wastewater, waste and transport) the potential impact on existing infrastructure as well as the potential environmental effects of a likely increase in tourism-related traffic volumes along any routes resulting from the relevant initiative shall be considered and mitigated as appropriate, where relevant.
-The promotion of developing visitor friendly infrastructure where it is required will also be encouraged." - Visitor Management "Those receiving funding shall seek to manage any increase in visitor numbers and/or any change in visitor behaviour in order to avoid significant effects including loss of habitat and disturbance, including ensuring that new projects are a suitable distance from ecological sensitivities." - Green Infrastructure and Ecosystem Services "Those receiving funding shall contribute towards the maintenance of existing green infrastructure and its ecosystem services, taking into account the output of the Mapping and Assessment of Ecosystem Services project being undertaken by the NPWS Proposals for the development of any green infrastructure should demonstrate the synergies that can be achieved with regard to the: provision of open space amenities; sustainable management of water; protection and management of biodiversity; protection of cultural heritage; and protection of protected landscape sensitivities".
+- Infrastructure Capacity "With respect to infrastructural capacity (including drinking water, wastewater, waste and transport) the potential environmental impacts associated with increase visitor numbers and increase pressure on capacities of existing infrastructure (including accommodation) will require careful planning and assessment The potential environmental effects of the likely increase in tourism volumes resulting from the relevant projects in this plan will need to be considered at project level and mitigated as appropriate This aspect should be linked to the development of visitor management plans as appropriate The promotion of developing visitor friendly supporting infrastructure where it is required will also be encouraged." - Visitor Management "Partners tasked with progressing actions and projects shall seek to sustainably manage existing and any increase in visitor numbers and/or any change in visitor behaviour to avoid significant effects on the environment including loss of habitat and/or disturbance to sensitive species (including human beings and biodiversity) where relevant This shall include for example, ensuring that new projects are a suitable distance from ecological sensitivities Visitor management plans will be required for proposed plans, programmes and projects that are to receive funding as relevant and appropriate". - Green Infrastructure and Ecosystem Services Blue and Green Infrastructure and Ecosystem Services "Those receiving funding shall contribute towards the maintenance and enhancement of existing blue and green infrastructure and its ecosystem services Proposals for the development of any blue and green infrastructure or activities in these areas should demonstrate the synergies that can be achieved with regard to the: provision of open space amenities; sustainable management of water; protection and management of biodiversity; protection of cultural heritage; and protected landscape sensitivities".

-The majority of the mitigation measures are achieved through the environmental policies and objectives laid out in the Waterford City & County Development Plan 2022-2028.
-The County Development Plan provides for sustainable planning and management of all development in the County.
-The table below (Table 5.2) describes the relevant objectives from the County Development Plan.
+The majority of the mitigation measures are achieved through the environmental policies and objectives laid out in the Waterford City and County Development Plan 2022-2028.
+The Development Plan provides for sustainable planning and management of all development in the county.
+The table below (Table 5.2) describes the relevant objectives from the Development Plan.